 2 – Taps, plug holes, and shower heads

 Taps, plug holes, and shower heads are incredibly liable to damage or simple wear and tear due to their close proximity to water.
 While it seem prudent to pay a low price for basic taps and plug holes, they will inevitably degrade rapidly, which costs you time and money to replace.
 Shops like tapwarehouse.com and other home improvement stores offer high-quality items that can withstand the rigours of life in an AirBnB let, which should help to save you money in the long run.

 Whether you are letting a separate dwelling or just allowing guests access to your own kitchen, cheap kitchen countertops are a false economy every single time.
 Cheap countertops scratch easily and while you can repair them to an extent, they will always be liable to more scratches and damage.
 It’s far better to invest in a durable, reliable countertop that is able to withstand high levels of usage, and should thus last for longer.

 From personal experience, flooring takes an awful lot of wear, so invest wisely and go for something easy to clean and with a long life too.
 Look for wood flooring that can be sanded down again in time or hard wearing, high quality vinyl flooring – you can even get designs that look like planks of wood now.
 Rugs are good for warmth and cheaper to replace than carpet.
 Carpet tiles are hardwearing and if you buy spares, small areas can be replaced cheaply.

 The above areas are well worth investing in when you’re letting a property on AirBnB, and should help your let appeal to prospective guests and generate a good profit for you.
-Here’s the link if you are curious about becoming an Airbnb host, I really recommend it!
+Here’s the link if you are curious about becoming an Airbnb host, I really recommend it and a lovely post about exploring the world by Airbnb to whet your appetite.
 Good luck!